Yuxing0610/Tweets_Semtiment_Detection/README.md

 All the data and model parameters are packed in Google Drive, please download data from `https://drive.google.com/drive/folders/1lPgzweagIYhoEad9FFfrO2Lx39Dy0ubJ?usp=sharing` and use this `data` folder cover origin `data` folder.

+The downloaded `data` folder contains all preprocessed data and pth files that can be loaded into our models directly.

 ## 3.Run

 run `run.py` with params you need.